Skip to main content

 Scope and Contents

-This collection contains a photostat as well as a xeroxed copy of handwritten daily journal entries by George H. Proffit, from August 20 until October 27, 1837.
-These entries document the removal of the Potawatomi Indians from a camp on Crooked Creek on August 20 until the last entry made in Harmony, Missouri on October 27.
-Mr. Proffit calls his entries "Journal of Emigration."
-He gives number of miles traveled, rations issued, and facts about the trip.
+This collection contains photostats and photocopies of handwritten, daily journal entries written by George H. Proffit, from August 20 until October 27, 1837.
+These entries document the removal of the Potawatomi Indians from a camp on Crooked Creek on August 20th until the last entry made in Harmony, Missouri on October 27th.
+Proffit titled the entries "Journal of Emigration" and provies the number of miles traveled, rations issued, and facts about the trip.

 Dates